 Many leaders act on the basis of analogies from the past that they have in their heads.
 The actions they undertake are often based on the analogy they choose.

-In August 2002, Donald Rumsfeld, the then US Secretary of Defense, drew the parallel between Saddam Hussein and Adolf Hitler.
+In August 2002, Donald Rumsfeld, the then US Secretary of Defense, drew a parallel between Saddam Hussein and Adolf Hitler.
 This is the type of thinking that drove the decision to invade Iraq in 2003, with colossal consequences.

 A bad historical analogy can blind the thinking of the decision makers and put them on a path for disaster.
 Comparing Hussein and Hitler gave the leaders a set path to follow.
 Either bring down Hussein or be faced with a genocidal world war in the future.

 Turns out, Saddam, the homicidal maniac that he was, was no Hitler.
 He had no weapons of mass destruction and barely controlled his own country.
 However, the fact that the decision makers in the US administration thought of him as Hitler, gave them tunnel vision.
 It was certainly a huge factor for the fatal decision to invade Iraq.

 Especially the Thucydides Trap has been getting a lot of traction lately to describe the current relationship between China and the US.
 This analogy is based on this quote from ancient Greek historian Thucydides when writing about what caused the Peloponnesian War.

 “What made war inevitable was the growth of Athenian power and the fear which this caused in Sparta.”